 - The difficult entries must precede immediately the first turn of the set.
-In the second sequence, the difficult entry must be the step preceding the first turn of the second sequence.
-The difficult entries will be considered as part of the time limit. - Spread Eagles/Ina Bauer as difficult entries must maintain the characteristics of the step until the entry of the first turn of the set, otherwise the feature will not be considered.
+In the second sequence, the difficult entry must be the step preceding the first turn of the second sequence. - Spread Eagles/Ina Bauer as difficult entries must maintain the characteristics of the step until the entry of the first turn of the set, otherwise the feature will not be considered.
 It is not possible to execute a change of edge before the first turn. - Jumps.
-They must be very clear to be considered as difficult entries and the turns of the set must begin immediately after the edge is taken. - Difficult entries used MUST be different than the ones used for traveling. - A difficult entry may be confirmed even if the first turn is not confirmed.
+They must be very clear to be considered as difficult entries and the turns of the set must begin immediately after the edge is taken.

+- Difficult entries used MUST be different than the ones used for traveling. - A difficult entry may be confirmed even if the first turn is not confirmed.